swen90006-2026/assignment-1/README.md

 #### Task 2 -- JUnit Test Driver for Equivalence Partitioning

 Select test cases linked to your equivalence classes and implement them in the JUnit test driver located at `tests/swen90006/pfms/PartitioningTests.java`.
 Use *one* JUnit test method for each equivalence class.
 Clearly identify which class each test case has been selected from.
-Once complete, push this script to your Git repository.

 Include this as Appendix A in your submission.